The Garden Grazer

 Storing

-For more inspiration, also browse all salad recipes or quinoa recipes.
+For more inspiration, also browse all vegan salad recipes or quinoa recipes.

 Quinoa Avocado Spinach Power Salad

 A nourishing quinoa salad with creamy avocado, sweet tomatoes, and fresh spinach.
-Full of energizing, plant-based goodness!
+Easy to make and full of energizing, plant-based goodness!

 Print Recipe Pin Recipe Comment